The Mosaic class

 eMail me at email@example.com to enquire about bookings.
 Special times & weekend workshops can be arranged for group bookings of at least 6 students

 It’s important to submit your project design by eMail in advance of your class so I can ensure I have the right materials ready for you.
-It can take several weeks and even months to have furniture custom built and some supplies take several weeks too.
 If you would rather choose one of my designs, just go to Mosaic class designs and let me know your design choice & size.

 What to bring